cseelye/dev-environment/windows-setup.md

 # Windows Setup
 These instructions are for setting up Windows 11 with WSL, docker and VS Code to do containerized development (mostly python but works with other languages as well).

+Please note the instructions are specific about what type of terminal to use (powershell vs WSL) so that commands are executed in the correct environment.

 ## Install and Configure WSL
 Launch an elevated powershell window and install WSL2:
 ```